 What you waiting for?

-I hope this tutorial helps you to make yours.
+I hope this tutorial helps you to make your pinch pleated cafe curtains.